smclab/TiNavItems/README.md

 Credits
 -------

-Humbly made the spry ladies and gents at SMC.
+Humbly made by the spry ladies and gents at SMC.

 License
 -------